rstudio/webinars/README.md

 Webinar Guide
 ================
 So you want to make a great webinar?
-Use this helpful checklist.
+Use this helpful checklist and don't forget to share it.

 Title Card
 =======